WP Diamonds: Recycling of diamonds

 WP Diamonds traditionally recycles diamonds and trades them back into the US jewelry market.
 They are typically purchased by jewelry manufacturers, diamond manufacturers, and dealers.
 Larger diamonds are handled by a number of certified bodies, but are also resold to a similar end user.

-The Recycled Diamond market is much larger than many anticipated.
-Companies such as Sotheby's and Christie’s reported huge quantities of very recycled diamonds passing through their auction houses, many of which ended up with processors such as WP Diamonds.
-Tacy a leading researcher in the diamond market, valued the entire industry at $1.2 billion in 2012.

 While there is a market for recycled diamonds from companies and industry, WP Diamonds focuses the majority of its operations on buying from the public often with old or unwanted diamond rings.
 Diamonds that are recycled using this method traditionally go through a number of steps.
 Diamond buying companies often use a 4-step process buying diamonds from a member of the public.
 Initially, a valuation of the diamond will take place over the telephone or via email.
 People can expect to receive 20%-65% of what they paid originally, depending upon where and when they acquired the piece.
 During this step, the Weight (carat), Condition, Shape, Clarity, Color, Fluorescence, and Cut Grade will be evaluated.
 Also included in this step is the price for the additional materials with the diamond, such as gold or platinum, if it is a ring.

 Once the initial evaluation is completed, the buyer will need to see the ring.
 There are a number of ways this can take place, but some buyers do provide specialist delivery services, so the item can be safely sent via FedEx or UPS or through the postal system.
 Once the ring has been received a detailed inspection will take place in order to ensure the diamond is the quality detailed and expected.
 A final offer will be made and then payment would be discussed.
 A consumer should expect to receive funds within 24 hours.

 It was stated in a report published by WP Diamonds that the recycling market was vastly focused into a number of areas.
 One statistic suggested that 30% of those disposing of their diamonds via WP Diamonds were in fact doing so to later upgrade to a more expensive diamond item.